Mauricio-IRV/Computer-Security-CS338/bandit.md

 4. Here, based on the instructions, we know that the file is simply using a substitution cipher that consists of 13 place rotation (the ROT13 algorithm).
 As such we can use "tr" which translates characters to to decipher the content into a human readable text.
    > tr 'A-Za-z' 'N-ZA-Mn-za-m' < data.txt

+5. Logout of the remote server
+   > exit

 ## Bandit 12 -> 13

     > Password: 7x16WNeHIi5YkIhWsfFIqoognUTyj9Q4